-- Best Disaster Response and Community Resilience Program
+- Best Community Resilience and Disaster Response Program

 - Best Health and Wellness Program

-Winners in each category will be selected by a panel of corporate citizenship and business leaders.
+Winners in each category will be selected by a panel of corporate citizenship and business leaders at the forefront of corporate purpose and innovation.
 More information about the awards and finalists is available on the U.S. Chamber of Commerce Foundation’s website.

 About Corporate Citizenship Center

 The U.S. Chamber of Commerce Foundation Corporate Citizenship Center is a leading resource for businesses dedicated to making a difference.
-For nearly 20 years, our programs, events, research, and relationships with key NGO and governments have helped businesses make the world a better place.
+For more than 20 years, our programs, events, research, and relationships with key NGO and governments have helped businesses make the world a better place.